-'Putting together things': Articulating a thesis about the effects of hyper-specialization on documentation (Trends to follow or forget)
+'Putting together things': Articulating a thesis about the effects of hyper-specialization on documentation

 The conclusion I’m leaning towards

 In this series, I’ve more or less arrived at the following conclusion: As technology becomes more specialized, the systems view becomes lost.
 Almost every knowledge worker understands only their specialized sliver of the whole.
 The ability to document the big picture becomes its own specialized skill since no one has such horizontal understanding to fully comprehend all the pieces of the product.